Rasmus Andersson Game Preview: Flames vs. Sabres

 - In 11 of 79 games last season, he scored a goal -- but he had no games with multiple goals.

-- In 30 of 79 games last season, Andersson had an assist -- and eight of those games included multiple assists.
+- Andersson had an assist in 30 games last season out of 79 games played, including multiple assists eight times.

-- Andersson's odds on his points over/under carry an implied probability of 52.4% that he goes over.
+- He has an implied probability of 52.4% to eclipse his point total based on the odds.

-- There is an implied probability of 45.5% of Andersson going over his assist prop bet, considering the moneyline odds.
+- Andersson has an implied probability of 45.5% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.